dealnews/pagemill-router/README.md

 ## Adding Sub Routes (aka Route Maps)

 If you have several routes that all have the same prefix or match the same pattern, it can be beneficial to group those routes as sub-routes under a more general route.
-For example, if we hvae multiple routes that fall under the `/foo` path, we could configure our routes like this:
+For example, if we have multiple routes that fall under the `/foo` path, we could configure our routes like this:

 ```
 $r = new PageMill\Router\Router(